woonzf/portfolio/README.md

 It was created as the final project: [Homepage](https://www.theodinproject.com/lessons/node-path-advanced-html-and-css-homepage) of The Odin Project's Advanced HTML and CSS Course.

 I did not follow the template provided and try to make it more stylish.
-It is actually the second iteration as I am not satisfied with the [first one](https://github.com/woonzf/odin-homepage).
-In my opinion, the first one has better mobile view and this one has better desktop view.
+It is actually the second iteration as I am not satisfied with the first one.

 Design inspired by [Wokine](https://www.awwwards.com/sites/wokine).